matt-smith86/Programming-for-Everybody-Python/README.md

 Coursera - Programming for Everybody (Python) by Charles Severance

-The Course uses the text Book Python for Informatics: Exploring Information by Dr. Charles R Severance All exsercise/assignment from Course based on The Text
+The Course uses the text Book Python for Informatics: Exploring Information by Dr. Charles R Severance.
+All exsercise/assignment from Course based on The Text

 ##Syllabus Help